genya0407/minutus/README.md

 /*
   `minutus::wrap` does:

-  - Define corresponding mruby class.
+  - Define mruby class.
 In this example, `TestMrbgem` class is defined.
-  - Define methods for the class.
-In order to define methods, the functions must be marked by `minutus::class_method` or `minutus::method` macros.
+  - Define bind methods to the class.
+    - The functions must be marked by `class_method` macro or `method` macro.
 */
 #[minutus::wrap(class_method = "new", method = "distance", method = "name_with_prefix")]
 struct TestMrbgem {